Skip to Main Content

 By using the Siemens consulting services and software tools, we were able to get it right with a minimum amount of iterations.

-Bob Kruse, Chief Technical Officer
+Bob Kruse, Chief Technical Officer, Karma Automotive

 The emergence of EV sports cars